Selfati: Early life and education

-Ilias Selfati was born in the coastal town of Tangiers.
+Ilias Selfati was born in the Moroccan coastal town of Tangier.
 He studied for a Diploma in Fine Arts at the School of Fine Arts in Tetouan, Morocco.
 He installed his workshop in Paris, where he lived for a year.
-From here he traveled to Madrid, Spain to continue his art studies at the UCM where he specialized in print making.
+From here he traveled to Madrid, Spain to continue his art studies at the Complutense University of Madrid where he specialized in print making.

 Career

 Selfati settled in Madrid for the next twenty years.
-He now lives and works between Paris, Tangiers and New York.

-Selfati has had articles written about his works by authors such as Tahar Ben Jelloun (Tahar Ben Jelloun) and Agustin del Valle, and art critics such as Jean-Pierre Van Tieghem.
+Selfati has had articles written about his works by authors such as Tahar Ben Jelloun and Agustin del Valle, and art critics such as Jean-Pierre Van Tieghem.